 You can prepare Chicken Parmigiana in advance – the sauce can be made up to 3 days in advance and kept chilled, while you can crumb the chicken up to 24 hours in advance.
 That means when it comes to the cooking time it is just an assembly job, making this an ideal weeknight dinner or weekend lunch.

 Chicken Parmigiana is a 20th century take on the much older Italian dish melanzane alla Parmigiana – or crumbed eggplant, so if you fancy making this dish vegetarian, you can try sliced eggplant instead!
 Everyone seems to love Chicken Parmigiana – how do you cook yours?
-Let me know in the comments below! xJ
+Let me know in the comments below!
+If you like Chicken Parmigiana, definitely check out my recipe for Lemon and Caper Chicken – it’s just as tasty! xJ

 for the chicken: